 It’s great that you have the luxury to sit for a long time whenever you want.
 Or maybe it’s your work that requires long periods of sitting.
 Whatever the reason may be, you have to find a way to cut down on your sitting time and increase your overall physical activity throughout the day.

-Exercise is also extremely important to help reduce your cholesterol levels and you can choose your favourite activities like walking, swimming, cycling, dancing etc.
+Exercise is also critical to help reduce your cholesterol levels, and you can choose your favourite activities like walking, swimming, cycling, dancing, etc.

-However, it’s important that you do not spend the majority of your day on the couch or on a chair.
-Keep standing and moving every now and then to get the much-needed physical activity.
+However, you mustn’t spend the majority of your day on the couch or in a chair.
+Keep standing and moving now and then to get the much-needed physical activity.

-Physical activity raises HDL in your bloodstream, which helps to clear LDL and reduces atherosclerosis (buildup of cholesterol in and on the artery walls).
+Physical activity raises HDL in your bloodstream, which helps clear LDL and reduces atherosclerosis (thebuildup of cholesterol in and on the artery walls).

 What happens in a cholesterol test

 Cholesterol levels can be tested by taking some blood from your arm with a needle.
-This is then sent to a lab to check your cholesterol levels and you should get the result in the next few days.
+The lab then processes this to determine your cholesterol levels, and you should receive the results within a few days.

-You may be asked not to eat anything for 12 hours before the test.
-This may not be necessary, so you can confirm this while booking your appointment.
+They might ask you to refrain from eating anything for 12 hours before the test.
+The restriction may not be necessary, so you can confirm this while booking your appointment.

 This check-up can also help spot early signs of heart disease and diabetes.